javascript-tutorial/fr.javascript.info/1-js/09-classes/03-static-properties-methods/article.md

 *!*
   static createTodays() {
-    // remember, this = Article
+    // rappelez vous, this = Article
     return new this("Today's digest", new Date());
   }
 */!*